meltano/sdk/docs/stream_maps.md

 ### No nested property declarations or removals

 Only first-level properties may be added, removed, or transformed.
-This means, you can add or remove a top-level field called `customer_email`, but you cannot add or remove a nested `email` property if embedded in a `customer` json object.
+This means, for example, that you can add or remove a top-level field called `customer_email`, but you cannot add or remove a nested `email` property if embedded in a `customer` json object.